 everything was “recorded" completely solo, using only virtual instruments, loops and samples, which is common practice now but

 was a lot more audacious and ambitious in 2003. particularly working in logic 5 on a mac G4. the song choices were willfully obscure but

 had a deep personal meaning for me, and i was so into experimenting with logic that i expanded my palette beyond 4-pc pop group into any sample that seemed interesting.

 i was up to about six songs when my hard drive crashed and i lost most of the samples the multi-tracks were based on. and my

-momentum. but i did have some a couple of rough 2-track mixes. (if i could do a better vocal and mix, trust me i would.)
+momentum. but i did have some a couple of rough 2-track mixes. (if i could give you a better vocal and mix of this, trust me i would.)

 here's one of them.